appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 }
 ```

-> Keep in mind, that the `$methodInvocation->getContext()` method gives you access to component the advice has been declared, in our example this is the `Stateless Session Bean`!
+> Keep in mind, that the `$methodInvocation->getContext()` method gives you access to component the advice has been declared, in our example this is the `SSB` instance itself!

-So if we want to log each call to a session bean method, we simply have to declare it by adding an annotation like
+So if we want to authorize the user logged into the system for the method callto a session bean method, we simply have to declare it by adding an annotation like

 ```php
 <?php